frustra/bbcode/README.md

  * `[quote name=Somebody]text[/quote]` --> `<blockquote><cite>Somebody said:</cite>text</blockquote>`
  * `[code][b]anything[/b][/code]` --> `<pre>[b]anything[/b]</pre>`

+Lists are not currently implemented as a default tag, but can be added as a custom tag.
+A working implementation of list tags can be found [here](https://gist.github.com/xthexder/44f4b9cec3ed7876780d)

 ## Adding Custom Tags
 Custom tag handlers can be added to a compiler using the `compiler.SetTag(tag, handler)` function:
 ```go